Skip to Content

 Packing Tips That Help If You Have Delayed or Lost Luggage

-If you follow travel news, you’ve probably heard tales of lost luggage, especially in European airports this summer.
-It’s, unfortunately, become common enough that it’s important to strategically pack to make sure you are prepared if your bags are lost or delayed.
+If you follow travel news, you’ve probably heard tales of lost luggage, especially in European airports.
+Unfortunately, it’s become common enough that it’s important to pack strategically to ensure you are prepared if your bags are lost or delayed.

 I had heard so many stories of lost luggage that I spent quite a bit of time before we left trying to be prepared.
-Knowing how often luggage was getting lost this past summer, I would have preferred to travel with just carry-ons (although those can sometimes be lost also).
-However, we were going to be gone for eleven nights, and I just couldn’t pull that off, despite my best attempts.
+Knowing how often luggage was getting lost this past summer, I would have preferred to travel with just carry-ons (although those can sometimes be lost, too).
+However, we were going to be gone for eleven nights, and despite my best attempts, I just couldn’t pull that off.

-Preparing in advance did take a little bit of extra time as we were packing.
+Preparing in advance took a little bit of extra time as we packed.
 However, when our bags were left in Paris while we were in Portugal, I was glad to have planned for it.
-While we still were missing some items, it could have been much worse.
+While we still missed some items, it could have been much worse.

 Here’s what we did to put us in the best position in case our bags were delayed or lost.